0xyittle/cardly/README.md

 Author : Phawee Toraparppisan (Kizz)

-Cardly is a CSS framework that makes it easier to work, just putting ready-made CSS you will get a beautiful website quickly.
+Cardly is a Open Source CSS framework that makes it easier to work, just putting ready-made CSS you will get a beautiful website quickly.

 ## Div : starter
 Starter kit for cardly.